 Promoting good employment practice

-In 2011 assurance codes have been developed in Scotland and Wales to promote high quality care for patients and good standards of practice for all staff.
+In 2011 assurance codes were developed in Scotland and Wales to promote high quality care for patients and good standards of practice for all staff.
 These codes can be accessed as examples of good practice wherever in the UK you are employed.
 Many organisations have developed similar codes and guidelines.

 A code of practice (PDF 533KB) has been developed for NHS Wales employers as well as a code of conduct for health care support workers (PDF 692KB).
 Principles of induction standards for health care support workers (PDF 90KB) have also been produced.
+An NHS Wales career and development framework for HCSW will be launched in 2015.